gsicard/syrah/README.md

-**Important note:** this code is still in development, and while all documented features have been properly tested, it should still be used with caution.
+**Important note:** this code is still in development, it should be used with caution.

 # Syrah